xrabohrok/WarMap/README.md

 ### Building and running.

-This website runs off of Vue 2 with some help from Vue-CLI.
+This website runs off of Vue 2 with some help from Vue-CLI (which is an npx install).
 A custom GitHub action publishes the website to GitHub pages upon merges to `main`.

 You will need to run your favorite `npm` (I am using npm v15.8.0) tool in order to run.
 Once pulled down from git, `npm install` will get dependencies. `npm run serve` will launch the developer instance and admin server, allowing use of the `\chars` admin endpoint.